 - Third, that linguistics should be applied to practical problems

-I have focused on the intersection of form, usage, and meaning: Construction Grammar, Dialectal Variation, and Metaphor.
+I have focused on the intersection of form, usage, and meaning: construction grammar, regional variation, and metaphor.
 I describe this collection of work as computational cognitive linguistics because it uses computational modeling to formalize and test ideas from Cognitive Linguistics.
 On a practical level, my work provides models that can be used to annotate written corpora: Language Identification, Dialect Identification, and CxG Parsing.

-I currently am working on global-scale dialectometry as the combination of grammar induction and geospatial text classification.
-The goal is to model regional syntactic variation so accurately that the model can be used to predict an individual’s region-of-origin.
+I currently am working on global-scale computational dialectology as the combination of grammar induction and geospatial text classification.
+The goal is to model regional syntactic variation so accurately that dialect models can be used to predict an individual’s region-of-origin.
+This work depends on large geo-referenced corpora that reflect the demographics of underlying populations.